 Imogen Heap has long been a favorite singer-songwriter.
 Recently, a TV show filmed the making of this song, showing the collaboration between Heap and an Indian Bollywood musician, Vishal Dadlani (more well-known as half of the duo, Vishal-Shekhar, but, also as the lead musician of an avante-garde Indian rock/electronica band, Pentagram).

-I enjoyed the behind-the-scenes, particularly how they went to a hole-in-the-wall musical instrument shop deep in an obscure Indian village/town and recorded all sorts of new and different sounds to then add to the track.
+I enjoyed the behind-the-scenes, particularly how they went to a hole-in-the-wall music instrument shop deep in an obscure Indian town and recorded all sorts of new and different sounds to then add to the track.
 Sometimes, inspiration comes from unexpected places, if we only open ourselves up to different experiences.
 There’s also something to be said about cross-cultural collaborations such as this one, which bring about strikingly singular works of art.

 The song’s lyrics are based on a pre-Independence poem by India’s most famous polymath – philosopher-poet-playwright-and-more, Rabindranath Tagore.
 The original poem (below) was intended to encourage the country’s freedom fighters to keep at their quest (gaining independence from the long-time British colonialists through non-violent resistance, known as “satyagraha”).
 This particular poem has also had quite a cultural revival recently.

 Where the mind is without fear and the head is held high